 Right to buy is an excellent way to get onto the property ladder without the need to save for a deposit.
-You can even borrow extra money to spend as you wish – maybe for home improvements.
+We have many expert Right to Buy Mortgage Brokers waiting to guide you through the process.

 - House: 35% discount from the market value of your home, when a tenant for 3-5 years.
 After which the discount will increase by 1% each year up to a maximum of 70%